Creating a Post-Pandemic Talent Retention Plan

 • Showing less care for their work, and showing less concern for the consequences

-• Clock Watching: If a formerly punctual employee starts showing up late, taking longer breaks, then leaving early, this can be a sign that they’re unhappy with their job or have mentally checked out.
+• Clock Watching: If a formerly punctual employee starts showing up late, taking longer breaks, and then leaving early, this can be a sign that they’re unhappy with their job or have mentally checked out.

 • Bad attitude.
 This can be a warning sign or a blessing in disguise.
 An employee with a bad attitude could be unhappy with their role in your company, or they could just be toxic.
 Knowing how to tell the difference is key.